jjwithanr/obsidian_bible_study/docs/Old Testament/Psalms/Psalm84.md

 #### v.11
 >For the LORD God is a sun and shield; the LORD bestows favor and honor; no good thing does he withhold from those whose walk is blameless.

+The "sun" is symbolic of the era of restoration, often referred to by the words "light" and "brightness."
+"Favor" (GK 8354) is God's expression of grace by which he draws near to his own and shares his "glory" with them.
+As a result of this fellowship, he will shower all his "goodness" on those who walk in a "blameless" manner.
+#allenpross

 #### v.12
 >O LORD Almighty, blessed is the man who trusts in you.